 World needs India's tradition of non-violence: The Dalai Lama

 "There is an urgent need for India's traditions of non-violence and compassion in today's world, which is still riven by fighting and killing, sometimes even in the name of religion.
-We have the potential from birth to develop inner values like compassion that yield peace of mind," he tweeted.
+We have the potential from birth to develop inner values like compassion that yield peace of mind," the Dalai Lama tweeted on Monday.
+On November 21, while delivering the 24th Dr Sarvepalli Radhakrishnan memorial lecture on 'universal ethics' in Delhi, he had said India's message of 'ahimsa, kindness, love and compassion' spread even during conflicts and World Wars.

+"Such high moral teachings of ancient Indian culture and tradition are need of the hour the world over now,' the Dalai Lama had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)